petertwigg/petertwigg.github.io/corporate.md

 * If you are wanting to implement a meditation component to your corporate event or workshop.

-* If you wish to discuss the benefits meditation may provide your empoyees.
+* If you wish to discuss the benefits meditation may provide your employees.

 Please contact Peter Twigg directly on +61 450976441 or email: [info@petertwigg.com](mailto:info@petertwigg.com)